Saudade

 The main reason was that the first time I had done it on my own.
 I told no one.
 Not friends, not colleagues.
 I called home once a week, said I was fine, hung up.
 My parents and relatives were quietly surprised when I reached Santiago much faster than they had imagined.
 They never asked too many questions.
 I think they understood, on some level, that I needed the silence more than they needed the updates.

 It was not an easy decision.
-That choice irritated almost everyone close to me.
+Mostly because that choice irritated almost everyone close to me.
 The reactions were not enthusiastic: “It is not good for your health.”
 “It is not good for your work.”
 And the main one: “What will people think about you?”
 I remember answering, with the calm that arrives only when you already know the answer: “I really don’t care.
 I know it is the right thing to do.”

 I thought it was over.
 It was not.